stephenswat/predditors-tracker/README.md

     python manage.py migrate
     python manage.py loaddata eve_sde/fixtures/map.json
     python manage.py loaddata eve_sde/fixtures/items.json
-    python manage.py update-statistics
-    python manage.py update-locations

 You should now be able to run a local server using the following command:

     python manage.py runserver

-You need to run the update-statistics and update-locations commands every time you want to get the latest values from the EVE API
+You need to run the update-statistics and update-locations commands every time you want to get the latest values from the EVE API.
+You may want to set a cronjob to run update-locations every 5 minutes and update-alliances and update-statistics every hour.

-To run the test suite:

-    python -m unittest discover